JiangXue0820/ai_agent-currency_converter/README.md

 # 🧠 AI Agent Currency Converter

-A multi-turn conversational currency converter powered by LangGraph and OpenAI agents.
-This project demonstrates how to build a conversational AI system that can plan, convert, and validate currency conversion queries step-by-step using tool-augmented reasoning.
+This project implements a simple yet powerful AI agent capable of reasoning and tool usage.

+Given a user query, the agent determines whether it requires calling the currency conversion tool.
+If the query is unrelated to currency, the agent responds directly.
+If conversion is needed, it retrieves the latest exchange rate and calculates the amount from one currency to another using real-time data.
 ---

 ## 🚀 Features

 - **Real-time currency conversion** using [exchangerate.host](https://exchangerate.host)
-- **Integrated with DeepSeek Function Calling**
-- **Agent from scratch**: with reasoning, planning, tool-using capabilities
+- **Agent from scratch**: with reasoning, planning, tool execution
-- **Tool decorator**: flexible for adding new tools
+- **Tool decorator** for seamless integration of new tools and functionality

 ---